bgotink/lit-html-brackets/README.md

 - Event listeners in Angular can be bound to window/document events.
 This is arguably more useful when used with Angular's `@HostBinding('window:scroll')` annotation than inside a template `<div (window:scroll)="...">`.
   As such, lit-html-brackets doesn't support these global event listeners.
+- Two way binding has to be used with the `bind` directive, otherwise it results in one-way binding.
+This simply because we need the object and the property key to create two way binding.
+In Angular's templates, the object is known: the component instance.
+This is not the case for lit-html-brackets.